Your child has epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and

 - Children should have someone to help them climb on a jungle gym or perform gymnastics.

-- Ask your child's doctor about your child participating in contact sports.
+- Ask your child's provider about your child participating in contact sports.

 Have your child carry and take seizure medicines at school.
 Teachers and others at schools should know about your child's seizures and seizure medicines.

 Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.

 Do not stop giving your child seizure medicines without talking with your child's doctor.

 Do not stop giving your child seizure medicines just because the seizures have stopped.